Digital-Peak/DPDocker/tests/README.md

 The extension needs a tests folder with an acceptance folder which contains the tests.

 ## Execute
-To run a build, execute the following command:
+To run the extension tests, execute the following command:

 `./run-system-tests.sh extension [test]`